 We ensure that any SEN identified from 2 year old provision to year 6 is approached consistently and would follow the graduated approach of support.
 All staff would ensure that the graduated approach is applied in addressing all needs no matter which area of need this may be.
 At Moorside Primary School we have ensure that approaches to address any SEN needs are consistent between all staff, each key stage and year group.

 Progress is measured according to where the child is working.
 If a child is working within or broadly within year group expectations, they will be assessed and have progress measured in line with Early Years and Foundation Stage Profile or National Curriculum levels.
 If a child is working below this, they will be assessed using interim pre-key stage standards or following the guidance from the Department for Education from 2018-19 since P-Scales will no longer be used.
-Within Early Years, the Developmental Journal is used or is used in conjunction with the EYFS profile.
+Within Early Years, the Developmental Journal and other supporting documents are used in conjunction with the new EYFS profile.
 Within Nurture Group Provision, Boxhall Profiles are completed and updated throughout the year to evidence progress for children with social, emotional and behavioural difficulties.

 At Moorside, we have a Respectful Relationships Policy which is rooted in developing children’s emotional intelligence and ultimately their friendships with each other and within the community.
 This whole school approach teaches children to understand their feelings and emotions and their accompanying behaviours.
 In recognising how and when their emotions change, they become more self-aware and can begin to take steps to self-regulate and modify their behaviours appropriately.
 For our SEND children, there is a strong focus on this and sometimes additional social group interventions take place.
 Where appropriate, additional resources may be used to reinforce positive behaviours e.g. reward charts.
 For further information, see our Relationships Policy in our School Policies section.